 P4HA1 (Prolyl 4-Hydroxylase Subunit Alpha 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Collagen biosynthesis and modifying enzymes.
-GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+Diseases associated with P4HA1 include Musculocontractural Ehlers-Danlos Syndrome.
+Among its related pathways are Collagen chain trimerization and Arginine and proline metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is P4HA2.

 UniProtKB/Swiss-Prot for P4HA1 Gene

 Catalyzes the post-translational formation of 4-hydroxyproline in -Xaa-Pro-Gly- sequences in collagens and other proteins.